 Digitpol’s computer forensics experts investigate, analyse and recover forensic data from computers, portable devices and hard disk drives.

 Cloud data sources represent a virtual goldmine of potential evidence for forensic investigators.
 Together with mobile device data, they often capture the details and critical connections investigators need to solve crimes.
-However, access remains a challenge.
+Digitpol can access cloud sources and recover data contained in cloud services.